klembot/chapbook/guide/src/text-and-links/text-formatting.md

 Of course, you can type paragraphs into a Twine passage in Chapbook and it will display them as you would expect.
 But for other kinds of formatting, such as bold or italics, Chapbook follows the syntax of a popular markup language called [Markdown][markdown].

 The term 'markup language' might sound complex, but in reality it's just a set of conventions of how to represent formatting in plain text.
-For example, to make part of your text italicized when displayed, you simply type asterisks around it, `*like so*`.
+For example, to make part of your text italicized when displayed, you type asterisks around it, `*like so*`.

 If you've never used Markdown before, try using the [dingus][dingus] as you read this section.
 It's an online playground with a funny name that not only allows you to quickly see how text will be rendered, but also has a cheatsheet that summarizes the different formatting available to you.
 Bear in mind, however, that Chapbook has a few extra formatting options available to you above and beyond the standard Markdown set.